We have five factories and 19 years of experience in plant extracts

 6. Risks and Side Effects of Deficiency

 Citrus bioflavonoids play a crucial role in maintaining overall health, and a deficiency in these compounds can lead to a range of health issues and side effects.
-Here are some of the risks and side effects associated with a lack of Citrus bioflavonoids:
+Here are some of the risks and side effects associated with a lack of citrus bioflavonoids:

 6.1 Increased Risk of Chronic Diseases